Shin Tae-yong: Ulsan HD

 On 5 August 2025, Shin signed with K League 1 club Ulsan HD, beginning to replace previous manager Kim Pan-gon.
-He defeated Jeju SK, winning his first match at Ulsan, but failed to bring a win in seven subsquent K League 1 matches.
+He defeated Jeju SK, winning his first match at Ulsan, but failed to bring a win in seven subsequent K League 1 matches.
 He was in conflict with Ulsan players due to his modes of communication and training.
 In an interview after an AFC Champions League Elite match on 1 October, he mentioned a "reshuffle of the squad" without consulting the club's executives, embarrassing them.
-Afterwards, an anonymous player spreaded a picture of Shin's golf bag which was in the club's bus and the spread was followed by the rumor about Shin's indolence.
+Afterwards, an anonymous player spread a picture of Shin's golf bag which was in the club's bus and the spread was followed by the rumor about Shin's indolence.
 On 9 October, he was sacked 65 days after his appointment.
-After leaving the club, he denied the rumor and claimed the club's executives communicated with only players when he was in conflict with some veteran players.
+After leaving the club, he denied the rumor and revealed the club's executives communicated with only players when he was in conflict with some veteran players.
 Lee Chung-yong pretended to swing a golf club when performing his goal celebration in the first match after Shin's dismissal, intensifying the controversy.
+Additionally, Jung Seung-hyun claimed if Shin, who assaulted him, did the same behavior at an Arabian club, Shin would be immediately sacked.
+About this, Shin explained he was glad to see his pupil Jung after a long time, so slapped Jung's cheek for a lark.
+Shin said he is sorry to Jung, if he offended Jung, but denied that it was an assault.
+The club and players stopped criticising Shin after Shin's explanations.
+Fans were also confused about whether Shin's act was able to be seen as an assault after watching a video of the situation.
+In July 2026, the Korea Football Association concluded that Shin assaulted his players, but they did not announce concrete explanations and the level of disciplinary action.
+The level of disciplinary action against Shin was a one-year suspension in South Korean football, and was made public by Persija Jakarta which he managed at the time.

+Persija Jakarta

+On 8 June 2026, Shin was officially announced as the new head coach of Persija Jakarta on a three-years contract.
+He became the first South Korean coach in Liga Indonesia history.